chiahsing-loh/Secure-Network-Devices/README.md

 Changing IP configuration from static allocation to DHCP allocation on PC0:

-Figure 26: Current IP configuration for PC0
+Figure 26: Current IP configuration for PC0</br>

-Figure 27: IP configuration for PC0 using DHCP
+Figure 27: IP configuration for PC0 using DHCP</br>

 Similarly, DHCP configuration was made to PC1 as depicted in Figure 28.

-Figure 28: IP configuration for PC1 using DHCP
+Figure 28: IP configuration for PC1 using DHCP</br>

 Suppose an attacker attempts to get information from this network and aims to destroy it subsequently.
 For this attempt, the attacker uses laptop0 to connect to port fa0/2 on Switch0 as depicted in Figure 29.

-Figure 29: Network topology showing unauthorized access by an attacker via Laptop0
+Figure 29: Network topology showing unauthorized access by an attacker via Laptop0</br>

 Using Laptop0, the attacker managed to get a dynamically assigned IP address using DHCP configuration.

-Figure 30: Attacker's Laptop0 IP configuration using DHCP
+Figure 30: Attacker's Laptop0 IP configuration using DHCP</br>

 The attacker uses the "ping" command to test his unauthorized access and establishes a successful connection with PC0, as shown in Figure 31.

-Figure 31: Connectivity achieved by attacker's Laptop0
+Figure 31: Connectivity achieved by attacker's Laptop0</br>

 To prevent unauthorized access, we must secure the switches' ports through the following steps.